Professional Development in Health and Social Care

 Research

-The course content is underpinned by the research and scholarship activities of the staff in the fields of consultancy, educational development, management education, leadership development, project management, and related clinical fields including health promotion, drugs and alcohol, and clinical trials.
+The course content is underpinned by the research and scholarship activities of the staff in the fields of consultancy, educational development, management education, leadership development, project management, and related clinical fields, including health promotion, drugs and alcohol, social welfare, and clinical trials.

-Over the past few years, these researchers have won external research and consultancy contracts including grants, fellowships and studentships for NHS staff.
+Over the past few years, these researchers have won external research and consultancy contracts, including grants, fellowships, and studentships.
 Our research staff collaborate with researchers from across Oxford Brookes University, with researchers from the Institute of Health Sciences at the University of Oxford, and with research teams from many other UK and international centres.

 Careers

-Wherever you decide you want to make a difference, you’ll be ready to solve real-world problems and shape the future of healthcare.
+Wherever you choose to make your impact, you'll be equipped to tackle real-world challenges and help shape the future of health, social welfare and wellbeing.

 Entry requirements